Canon M50 Mark II vs Sony A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M50 Mark II lacks such a headphone port.

 The M50 Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A7R II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+In contrast, the A7R II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A7R II was succeeded by the Sony A7R III.
+Further information on the features and operation of the M50 Mark II and A7R II can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 Mark II or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.